-- Evaluate your post-secondary education options whether you want to go to a four-year university or college, a two-year community college, a vocational-technical school or career college, or a military college.
+- Evaluate your post-secondary education options, whether you want to go to a four-year university or college, a two-year community college, a vocational-technical school or career college, or a military college.

-- Familiarize yourself with colleges you’re interested in.
+- Familiarize yourself with the colleges you’re interested in.
 Research and develop a list of 20 colleges that offer your major and fit those needs you’d like to attend

-- Review their acceptance/graduation rates, and tuition costs as you learn how to prepare for college in high school.
+- Review their acceptance/graduation rates and tuition costs as you learn how to prepare for college in high school.

 - Start researching financial aid and begin the scholarship search to pay for college.